 Charging the Mercedes EQC in India

 To recap, the Mercedes EQC is a mid-size SUV based on the platform of the Mercedes GLC.
-Although the base SUV is assembled in India, the all-electric model is imported via the CBU route priced at 99.3 lakh (ex-showroom India) applicable for the first 50 units.
-The Mercedes electric SUV is imported from the Bremen plant (Germany) and Mercedes-Benz is expected to hike the price when it orders the second consignment next year.
-The company has registered a very positive response of the first Mercedes electric car.
+Although the base SUV is assembled in India, the all-electric model is imported via the CBU route from the Bremen plant (Germany).

 Speaking to ElectricVehicleWeb.in at the Auto Expo 2020, Martin Schwenk, MD & CEO of Mercedes-Benz India, said he expects that customers in India would charge their Mercedes electric car mostly through the Wallbox solution either at home or at the office where the car is parked for hours at a stretch.

-The Mercedes EQC will compete directly with the Audi e-tron and the Jaguar I-Pace.
-The competitor from the four-ringed German luxury brand is now expected to land next year whereas the British electric car is confirmed to launch in early 2021.
+The Mercedes EQC will compete directly with the Audi e-tron and the Jaguar I-Pace in India.
+The former is expected to be launched next month, while the latter’s launch has already been confirmed for the 9th of March.